 In my previous blog, I wrote how to make an easy no-knead bread.
-This time I’d like to show how to make an easy sourdough bread.
+This time I’d like to show you how to make an easy sourdough bread.
 Traditional recipes call for kneading the dough until it becomes elastic and comes off your hands easily.
 That can take 10 min or more.
 And then waiting till the dough ferments enough to bake.
-I was thinking what if to combine slow no-knead method with slow sourdough fermentation?
+I was thinking, what if I combine the slow no-knead method with slow sourdough fermentation?
 I can just mix the ingredients in the evening and forget about the dough till the morning.

 Our Library offers many recipes in print format:

 - Living Bread: Tradition and Innovation in Artisan Bread Making by Daniel Leader and Lauren Chattman